 - Altec Lansing LifeJacket 2: Another floating speaker that’s perfect for playing near water is the Lifejacket 2 by Altec Lansing.
 It might not be as pretty or as portable as the UE Wonderboom, but it does have Qualcomm’s aptX codec for higher quality streaming so if the sound is a priority for you this is worth a shot.

 - Anker Soundcore Sport XL: Anker has made yet another quality bang for your buck speaker.
 For the price, you can’t go wrong.
 Full review

 Water-resistant vs Waterproof

-So what are the benefits of a waterproof speaker?
+So, what are the benefits of a waterproof speaker?
 Besides the obvious advantage of not having to worry about water damage, they’re also usually fairly durable.
-Like any electronic dropping it isn’t a good idea, but these devices are made with the knowledge that users are going to be taking them out of the house.
-So they’re usually a little more durable than your average speaker.
+Like any electronic dropping, it isn’t a good idea.
+But these devices are made with the knowledge that users are going to be taking them out of the house, so they’re usually a little more durable than your average speaker.

 Another clear advantage is portability.
 For the most part, these speakers are intended to move around easily with you.
-Sure there are beefier options out there for those of you who prefer sound quality over portability, but most are small enough to easily toss in a bag on your way out of the house.
+Sure, there are beefier options out there for those of you who prefer sound quality over portability, but most are small enough to easily toss in a bag on your way out of the house.

 Another big con when it comes to waterproof speakers is the price.
 This isn’t always the case, but most of the time waterproof speakers will be just a little bit more expensive because of the added feature.
 That said, if you’re looking for a waterproof speaker it’s obviously worth the extra cash.